Melotachi/CS412-Classification-Regression/README.md

 - Testing **5–10 different BERT models**.

 However, none of these approaches yielded better results.
 When comparing our predictions to the (presumably) expected results, we were unable to achieve significant improvements.
 As a result, we decided to use our **Round 2 classification model** for the final submission.

+**Note:** During the training phase, the `username` column in the dataset was unnamed.
+To resolve this issue, we renamed the column to `username`.